cefolger/needsmoredojo/README.md

 IntelliJ actions, inspections, etc. and "core," which contains most of the logic.
 For tracing a feature's code path, starting with classes under the intellij package is a good idea.

+Note that you will need to add a reference to the JavascriptLanguage.jar located in your IntelliJ Ultimate installation, as I found by default it is not included as a reference when you configure an SDK.

 If you are interested in modifying or just navigating the code base, don't hesitate to contact me.